benmvp/slides/2017/reactconf/react-esnext.md

 NOTES:

 - Let's jump right in
-- Converted the `let` declarations to `var`, removed those unnecessary semicolons
 - Want to focus on the first statement
 - Pulling out the `comments` property from `this.state` and assigning it to a variable with the same name